23f09crz/powershell-scripts/league-password/instructions.md

 running instructions:

-- Write the shortcuts name on the search menu
+- Write the shortcut name on the search menu
-- that's it
+- press enter :D